Do you love the idea of being able to collect fresh eggs each morning?

 How to Keep a Clean Coop

-Helping your girls to have a clean area to live is probably one of the best things you can do for them.
-It helps to keep them healthy.
+Helping your chickens to have a clean area to live is one of the best things you can do for them to keep them healthy.

 1. Clean the floor

-I always begin by cleaning out all of the material from the floor.
+Begin by cleaning out all materials from the floor.
 If you have a dirt floor in your coop, then you might want to try the deep litter method.

-But if you have an actual floor in your coop, you’ll want to come through with a pitchfork and toss all of the material into a wheel barrel.
+If you use an actual floor in your coop, you’ll want to come through with a pitchfork and toss all of the material into a wheel barrel.